We recently published an infographic on how powerful video will become. But the future has already arrived.

 11. The ROI of video marketing.
-Top of the funnel video content can be hard to measure, but more videos will be used in the sales process closer to the actual conversion.
+Top of the funnel video content can be hard to measure (the same applies to blog posts), but more videos will be used in the sales process closer to the actual conversion.
 Video will speed up sales cycles as prospects think less and act sooner.

 Emotionally charged, creative video advertising can be spread on the Internet in a matter of days, getting millions of views.
 And this is the whole point of video marketing: the only creative survive!